SEND

 Early identification is key.
 If we feel a child may have a special educational need or disability, we talk to the people who know the child best – the parents/carers.
 We have an initial meeting alongside the class teacher and SENDCo to discuss the child’s strengths, areas of difficulty and next steps for the future.
 The teaching and learning requirements of all children with identified additional needs is primarily the responsibility of the class teacher.
 A variety of interventions, reasonable adjustments and provisions are discussed and then implemented to support the needs of the child.

-Witham St Hughs Academy Information Report
+SEN Academy Information Report 2024/2025

 Pastoral Support Sessions

 The pastoral staff at Witham St Hughs Academy offer a range of small group sessions for children who may be experiencing difficulty with matters affecting themselves, family and home.
 These sessions can cover important issues such as divorce and separation, grief and loss, anxiety and anger alongside other everyday issues that families may face.
-There is designated time for children who are Young Carers, adopted or in care, or whose parents serve in the Armed Forces.
-The school provides drop in sessions to support children when needed in a dedicated nurture room.
-Children can also spend time in here for sensory support and regulation when required.

 In addition to this, children are able to access specific pastoral support at any time throughout the day via Ms Ford and Mrs Dexter.
 This specialist pastoral support network offers both emotional and practical support for pupils and can draw on external agencies for further specialised support if necessary.